Topological response in open quantum systems with weak symmetries

-This model exhibits two distinct phases characterized by non-trivial quantized responses (i.e., $\mathcal{Q}(R_{x,y}, R_z)\neq 0$)~\cite{supp}, while other responses are related by symmetry transformations and thus not independent.
+Below we summarize key findings, while a detailed analysis is provided in Appendix \hyperref[sec:AKLT]{B}.
+This model exhibits two distinct phases that can be characterized by quantized responses $e^{i\mathcal{Q}(R_x, R_z)}$ and $e^{i\mathcal{Q}(R_y, R_z)}$.
 The conventional AKLT phase appears in the low noise regime ($p<1/2$), with $\left(e^{i\mathcal{Q}(R_x, R_z)}, e^{i\mathcal{Q}(R_y, R_z)}\right)=(-1,\ -1)$.
 As the noise rate increases ($p>1/2$), a new phase emerges, characterized by $(-1,\ +1)$.
-This phase intrinsically relates to weak symmetry: The sign change in $e^{i\mathcal{Q}(R_y, R_z)}$ signals a switch of the leading eigenstate in $T(R_z)$, accompanied by the closing of the $R_z$-symmetry gap while preserving the $T(\mathbb{1})$ gap - a phenomenon impossible in pure-state or strong symmetry cases.
-Moreover, these quantized charges result in qualitatively distinct behavior in the following string order parameter (Eq.~\eqref{eq:string_original}),
+This phase intrinsically relates to weak symmetry: The sign change in $e^{i\mathcal{Q}(R_y, R_z)}$ signals a switch of the leading eigenvector in $T(R_z)$, accompanied by the closing of the $R_z$-symmetry gap while preserving the $T(\mathbb{1})$ gap - a phenomenon impossible in pure-state or strong symmetry cases, which in turn gives rise to a quantized response beyond the group cohomology description.
+Moreover, these quantized charges result in qualitatively distinct behavior of the string order parameters [cf. Eq.~\eqref{eq:string_original}], expressed as

-and its normalized counterpart $\mathcal{S}_\alpha^{(n)}$.
-Numerical results in Fig.~\ref{fig:AKLT_string}(a) show that $\mathcal{S}^{(n)}_y$ distinguishes two phases: It vanishes in the $(-1,\ -1)$ phase due to the selection rule Eq.~\eqref{eq:selection_normalized_sop}, but reaches an order-1 value in the weak-symmetry-protected phase.
-Conversely, $\mathcal{S}^{(n)}_x$ vanishes in both phases as required by the selection rule~\eqref{eq:selection_normalized_sop}.
+and their normalized counterparts $\mathcal{S}_\alpha^{(n)}$.
+Figure \ref{fig:AKLT_string}(a) shows that $\mathcal{S}^{(n)}_y$ distinguishes two phases: It vanishes in the $(-1,\ -1)$ phase due to the selection rule [Eq.~\eqref{eq:selection_normalized_sop}], but reaches an order-one value in the weak-symmetry protected phase.
+Conversely, $\mathcal{S}^{(n)}_x$ vanishes in both phases.

-In practice, we can probe this transition by contrasting qualitatively different decay behaviors of string order parameters $\mathcal{S}_\alpha$ as a function of string length, reflecting the selection rule.
-Crucially, a string length exceeding the correlation length of local observables suffices to extract the relevant decay exponent, defined in terms of the string length $l$ as,
+In practice, we can probe this transition by contrasting qualitatively different decay behaviors of string order parameters $\mathcal{S}_\alpha$ as functions of string length.
+These behaviors are characterized by the relevant decay exponents, defined as

 Here, the $\alpha$ dependence of $\xi_\alpha$ reflects the selection rule, as $\xi_\alpha$ asymptotically converges to the $T(R_z)$ eigenvalue with dominant contribution to $\mathcal{S}_\alpha$.
-This is cofirmed by the analytical results~\cite{supp} plotted in Fig.~\ref{fig:AKLT_string} (b).
+This is confirmed by the analytical results plotted in Fig.~\ref{fig:AKLT_string}(b).